Knit Waffle Stitch Tutorial

 What's so Great About the Knitted Waffle Stitch?

-• It lies flat, so it's perfect by itself for projects requiring flat surfaces.
+• It lies flat, so it's perfect for projects requiring flat surfaces.

-• It's easy to do, so perfect for beginners.
+• It's easy to do, so it's perfect for beginner knitters.

-• It’s not frilly and more of a unisex design so it works for both his and hers projects
+• It’s not frilly and is more of a unisex design, so it works for his and her projects.

-• The wrong side looks fine, too, even though the fabric is not exactly reversible.
+• The wrong side also looks pleasing, even though the fabric is not reversible.

 Uses for the Knitted Waffle Stitch